endail/hx711/README.md

 ## Use

-After writing your own code (eg. main.cpp), compile with the HX711 and lgpio libraries as follows:
+After writing your own code (eg. main.cpp), compile and link with the HX711 and lgpio libraries as follows:

 ```console
 pi@raspberrypi:~ $ g++ -Wall -o prog main.cpp -lhx711 -llgpio